webserverdude/f5_xc_cdn/README.md

 ### Testing CDN

-When accessing the site for the first time, the CDN should be empty and the relevant HTTP header should show a miss.
+When accessing the site for the first time, the CDN should be empty and the `X-Cache-Status` HTTP header should show MISS.

 ![cdn_cache_miss](assets/cdn_cache_miss.png)